Supervisor/supervisor/README.txt

 Supported Platforms

-  Supervisor has been tested and is known to run on Linux (Fedora Core 5, Ubuntu 6), Mac OS X (10.4), and Solaris (10 for Intel).
-It has been reported to work on FreeBSD.
+  Supervisor has been tested and is known to run on Linux (Fedora Core 5, Ubuntu 6), Mac OS X (10.4), and Solaris (10 for Intel) and FreeBSD 6.1.
+It will likely work fine on most UNIX systems.
+It will not run at all under any version of Windows.

   Supervisor requires Python 2.3 or better.